 Any pupil falling behind in any area of word reading and reading comprehension will receive additional intervention at KS2 in both small group and 1:1 sessions.

-For pupils who continue to have specific learning difficulties in word reading and decoding at KS2, the RWI (see KS1 above) and Fresh Start (Years 4, 5, 6) programmes are used; please see link below:
+For pupils who continue to have specific learning difficulties in word reading and decoding at KS2, the RWI (see KS1 above) and Fresh Start (Years 4, 5, 6) programmes are used.

 Reading for Pleasure